 Because of earth's gravity, the weight of the atmosphere exerts a pressure in all directions on everything, called atmospheric pressure.
 Its value is 105 Newton/m2; that is, 105 Pascal (Pa).

-Displacement of a wave is the amount of disturbance from equilibrium produced by the wave.
+The displacement of a wave is the amount of disturbance from equilibrium produced by the wave.

 Peak-to-peak refers to the change between minimum and maximum values of a sinusoidal wave or signal.
 Figure 6 shows the concept of peak-to-peak.